marcellobeltrami/VCF_annotator/README.md

 # 🧬 VCF Annotator 🧬

-VCF Annotator is a command-line tool designed to filter and annotate VCF files for human genomes.
+A light-weighted and portable VCF Annotator is a command-line tool designed to filter and annotate VCF files for human genomes.
 It filters chromosomes and mutations and then annotates the VCF file using OpenCravat.
+Its greatest benefit is not needing to download and setup a local database as it is seen in other annotators.
+Additionally, this software allows fo seamless integration with MAFTools, as it generates a MAF file and

 ## Features